krishpatel023/learn-react/README.md

 NOTES:

-## Use fragment instead of div to wrap multiple elements and componets.
-It is more favourable.

-## Why it is used?
-It helps in handling multiple elements and multiple components and is used as a wrapper.
+## It is used to send data from Child Component to Parent component.